vishvambhar-ranoshe/OsecQ-Osquery-Security-Suite/README.md

 **Vishvambhar Ranoshe**

-> Started with zero osquery knowledge.
-Spent 10 days going from the basics of `osqueryi` and `.tables` all the way to building a production-grade security suite with 74+ detection queries, real-time monitoring, MITRE ATT&CK aligned IR, and an auto-saving report engine.
-Every query in OsecQ was learned, understood, and written from scratch — not copied.
-This project is proof that consistent daily learning compounds into something real.
+> All the way to building a production-grade security suite with 74+ detection queries, real-time monitoring, MITRE ATT&CK aligned IR, and an auto-saving report engine.
+Not assembled from tutorials—engineered through understanding.

 ---